MattMckenzy/Casheesh/README.md

 If you wish to install Casheesh via docker, here are example configuration files.

-The below file is the docker-compose file I use, including the port on which I host Casheesh as well as the culture locale Casheesh uses for currency format.
+The below file is the docker-compose file I use, including the port on which I host Casheesh as well as the culture locale Casheesh uses for currency formatting.

 ## docker-compose.yaml
 ```yaml